 Radiologic Technologist Education

-The associates degree and certification exam are two requirements for becoming a radiologic or MRI technician.
-During the radiologic technologist courses, you’ll study the imaging equipment, proper safety protocols (for both you and your patient), the science behind radiologic and magnetic scans, and how to decipher scan results.
+The two primary requirements for becoming a radiologic or MRI technician are the associate degree and certification exam.
+During the radiologic technologist courses, you’ll learn about the imaging equipment, proper safety protocols (for both you and your patient), the science behind radiologic and magnetic scans, and how to decipher scan results.

-Some techniques learned in the associates degree program may be familiar to those with EMT and paramedic certification, such as patient care and stabilization.
+Some techniques learned in the associate degree program may be familiar to those with EMT and paramedic certification, such as patient care and stabilization.

 Radiologic or MRI Technologist Programs